wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-integration.md

 # Develop a Scheduled Integration

-Choreo iPaaS is a versatile integration platform that allows you to create various types of integrations depending on your requirement.
+Choreo is a versatile integration platform that allows you to create various types of integrations depending on your requirement.

-If you have a requirement to automatically run a specific integration at regular intervals, you can use Choreo iPaaS to develop a scheduled integration.
+If you have a requirement to automatically run a specific integration at regular intervals, you can use Choreo to develop a scheduled integration.
 This type of integration can automate the synchronization of data between different systems at specified intervals, reducing errors and improving productivity by eliminating the need for manual intervention.

-This guide walks you through the steps to develop, deploy, test, and observe a scheduled integration using Choreo iPaaS.
+This guide walks you through the steps to develop, deploy, test, and observe a scheduled integration using Choreo.

 In this guide, you will: